Generative modeling of granular flow on inclined planes using conditional flow matching: Analyses and discussion

 To this end, 25 independent inference passes (ensembles) are generated from different Gaussian initializations for the same partial observation at $t = 0.56$~s.
 Figure \ref{fig:recon_uq_partial}(a) shows the ensemble mean, its absolute error, and the predictive uncertainty (pixel-wise standard deviation) for $v_x$ in Slices 1 to 3.
 The DEM reference is omitted because it is the same as in Figure \ref{fig:recon_velocity_partial}.

 The ensemble mean recovers the main flow profiles across all three slices.
 Quantitatively, the spatial Pearson correlations of the ensemble mean are $r_x = 0.963$, $0.957$, and $0.910$, with corresponding RMSEs of $0.036$, $0.038$, and $0.043$~m/s for Slices 1, 2, and 3, respectively.
 As expected, the accuracy decreases gradually with distance from the observation boundary (along the $y$ direction).
 This same trend is reflected in the uncertainty maps: the standard deviation increases with depth and is the largest near the unobserved tail region.
+A direct visual comparison in Figure \ref{fig:recon_uq_partial}(a) confirms that the spatial distribution of predictive uncertainty generally correlates with the actual mean absolute error, although the uncertainty exhibits a physically expected conservative peak at the highly stochastic free surface.

 Interestingly, compared to the single realizations shown earlier in Section~\ref{sec:results_partial_obs}, the CFM ensemble mean appears smoother, naturally filtering out localized velocity fluctuations.
 This observation aligns with a fundamental statistical law: the expected value (mean) of a stochastic distribution inherently averages out spatial fluctuations.
 This directly explains why deterministic regression models (like the CNN baseline in Section~\ref{sec:CNN}, which minimizes MSE to find the conditional mean) inevitably suffer from over-smoothing.
 The CFM framework mitigates this limitation by allowing for both sharp single physical realizations and stable ensemble averages.